harram456/Transportation-Project/README.md

 			WHERE row_num > 1 AND `ACCOUNT` IS NULL AND VEHICLE IS NULL);

--- ---2- Delete Rows where and DRIVER IS NULL and VEHICLE NOT IN ('16 Seater', 'Mini Van') and `ACCOUNT` not in ('taxicode', 'GetCab', 'supplier.ots');
+-- ---2- Delete Rows where and DRIVER IS NULL and VEHICLE NOT IN ('16 Seater', 'Mini Van') and `ACCOUNT` not in ('tc', 'Gc', 'OT');